-For the other Advanced LIGO detector, in this case LHO, we will apply a sample curve $\miscal_{6,\mathrm{LHO}}$ that lies within the 1-$\sigma$ credible interval (CI) from $\etaTyp_{6,\mathrm{LHO}}$ to the data, in the same way as Eq.~\eqref{Eq.miscal}.
-No CEs are added to aVirgo data, since the full $\eta$ distributions of aVirgo are not available at the time of writing.
-In this case, $\{\miscal_{6,\mathrm{LLO}},\miscal_{6,\mathrm{LHO}},1\}$ forms the set of curves to miscalibrate the data for scenario number 6.
+For the other aLIGO detector, in this case LHO, we select a curve $\eta_{6,\mathrm{LHO}}$ that lies within the 1-$\sigma$ credible interval (CI) of $\etaTyp_{6,\mathrm{LHO}}$ to miscalibrate the data, in the same way as Eq.~\eqref{Eq.miscal}.
+No CEs are added to the aVirgo data, since the full $\eta$ distributions of aVirgo are not available at the time of writing. $\{\miscal_{6,\mathrm{LLO}},\eta_{6,\mathrm{LHO}},1\}$ forms the set of curves to miscalibrate the data for scenario number 6.
 Figure~\ref{Fig.mis_1263066740_BNS} shows the comparison between the selected $\miscal_{6,\mathrm{LLO}}$ (green) and the median and 1-$\sigma$ bounds of the $\etaTyp_{6,\mathrm{LLO}}$ distribution (orange) from Fig.~\ref{Fig.distri_1263066740_BNS} in magnitude and phase.

 We also prepare a separate set of \emph{control runs} in which we do not add \emph{any} CE in any of the detectors.
-When comparing PE results of the miscalibrated runs and the control runs, we thus observe biases exclusively caused by the large added CEs in the former.
+When comparing PE results of the miscalibrated runs and the control runs, we can observe biases caused exclusively by the large added CEs in the former.

-Next, we select one CE realization that leads to the most significant bias in the \dl likelihood, and apply it to 100 segments of data, each containing a different BNS event, as described in Sec.~\ref{Subsec:Sim}.
-To select the desired CE realization, we first consider a single BNS event with network SNR of 50, inclination 30$^\circ$, and located right above LLO in the sky.
+Next, we select one CE realization that leads to the most significant bias in the \dl likelihood, and apply it to 100 segments of data, each containing a different simulated BNS event, as described in Sec.~\ref{Subsec:Sim}.
+To select the desired CE realization, we first consider a single BNS event with a network SNR of 50, an inclination of 30$^\circ$, and a sky location right above LLO in the sky.
 The choice of SNR 50 is made to strike a compromise between an SNR high enough that systematics are important, but low enough that it might occur in the next observing runs.

 We add each of the six distinctive sets of CEs to a data chunk containing this BNS, and select the realization that leads to the most significant bias in the \dl likelihoods.
-As we only consider single-event results in this part of the study, we work with zero noise~\cite{Vallisneri:2007ev} to eliminate random effects of noise realizations.
-We finally We use the zero-noise realization where the noise ${\bf n}$ has mean of ${\bf 0}$ and standard deviation equal to the detector power spectral density.
+As we only consider single-event results in this part of the study, we need to eliminate random effects of noise realizations.
+We work with the zero-noise realization~\cite{Vallisneri:2007ev} where the noise ${\bf n}$ has mean of ${\bf 0}$ and standard deviation equal to the detector's power spectral density.
 Lastly, we infer \hubble from the 100 events.

-\subsection{Parameter Estimation and Inference of \hubble}
+\subsection{Parameter estimation and inference of \hubble}